jbomhold3/ApexDesignsSLDocs/towncontrol/dispatch.md

 Right click the unit status you wish to update and set the status to whatever you like.

 ## Chat
-Chat accepts slash commands for the frequency it transmits on.
-You can also select it from the dropdown list, which will be the default channel chat transmits on.
-When you first enter, the dashboard chat messages will default to Web-only.
+You can select a Radio Network Channel from the dropdown list, which will be the default channel chat transmits on.
+When you first enter the dashboard, the chat messages will default to Web-only.